Financial sentiment analysis using FinBERT with application in predicting stock movement

 \section{Experiments}

 We started from the sentiment analysis using the FinBERT.
 Using the HuggingFace API, we are able to get sentiment from each financial news.
-We proposed a numerical sentiment index based on the price movement, which is defined as $NSI = 1 $ if $return > s$ and $NSI = 0$ if $-s<return < s$ and $NSI = -1$ if $return < -s$.
-Here return is defined as

-the $t$ is the date and $s = 0.01$ is our chosen threshold.
-Note that we can easily generalize this to the $k$-day return as

-NSI will be useful in fine-tune pre-trained FinBERT and study the correlation of textual sentiment and the price-based sentiment.
+We utilize the Numerical Sentiment Index (NSI), as defined in Section 4, to quantify market-based sentiment.
+The NSI is particularly useful for fine-tuning FinBERT and studying the correlation between textual sentiment and price-based sentiment.

 Our task is to predict close price.
 In order to avoid the long-run inflation and size of different stocks, we use MinMax scalar before the model, and normalize the training variables.
 We trained our model with 90-10 split based on date, i.e. the first 90\% days as training data and the remaining as testing data.
 The reason is the it is very hard to predict long term behavior of the Financial market, as there are too many factors can infuence the fluctuations of Financial markets, and some of them might be completely unexpected, for example, COVID-19, war, etc. We actually started from 80-20 splits, and the result was not so satisfying, which did not outperform a lot than our baseline LSTM model.